 Are you still wondering about your IP address?
 Head over to What Is My IP and find out your IP address instantly.

-To locate an IP address on Mac OS X 10.5 and above:
+How to Find the IP address on Mac OS X and Above

 - Click the Apple logo at the top left, select System Preferences.